-Eaquals was delighted to sign a Memorandum of Understanding with BEBC.
+Eaquals continues to hold a Memorandum of Understanding with BEBC.
 BEBC provide English Language Teaching (ELT) books and resources for universities, teachers and English Schools.
-BEBC was founded by John Walsh in April 1974 and has gone from strength-to-strength since its beginnings in Bournemouth.
+BEBC was founded by John Walsh in April 1974 and has gone from strength to strength since its beginnings in Bournemouth.